jaredgk/runtc/README.md

 The only required argument is a VCF file, either uncompressed or gzipped.
 Using the default options, the runtc_real script will generate tc estimates for every singleton in a VCF file, while not counting singletons toward the termination of MSH tracts.
 Both haplotypes from an individual with the singleton at a site will have tc estimated, with the larger estimate returned as the chosen one.
 The output file has two columns: physical position and estimate.

-The default estimator values are n0 (sample population size) = 1000, mutation rate = 1e-8, and recombination rate = 1e-8.
-These options can be changed with --n0, --mut, and --rec, respectively.
-Some options of interest:
+### Model Options
+--n0: sample population size (default 1000)

+--mut: Mutation rate per base pair (default 1e-8)

+--rec: Recombination rate per base pair (default 1e-8)

+### Analysis Options

 --alpha: Instead of only generating tc estimates for singletons, will identify MSH for every haplotype at all sites and output the geometric mean of the tc estimates generated per site.